-Artificial Intelligence was created - in the space of recruitment - to automate sections of or entire workflows that crop up frequently.
+Artificial Intelligence automates sections of the entire recruitment workflows that crop up frequently.
 It reduces the need to work on high-volume, repetitive tasks.

-When used in conjunction with your ATS, AI in recruiting allows for a better insight into your talent pool, a stronger relationship with potential candidates, and a decrease in bias.
+When used with your ATS, AI in recruiting allows for a better insight into your talent pool, a stronger relationship with potential candidates, and a decrease in bias.

-So, let’s take a look at the benefits of AI in recruiting in more detail.
+So, let’s look at AI's benefits in recruiting in more detail.

 The benefits of AI in recruiting

-We touched on the many benefits of AI recruiting in a previous article, but let’s have a quick recap of how artificial intelligence will help you and your recruitment teams before we dig into some core use cases.
+We touched on the many benefits of AI recruiting in a previous article, but let’s quickly recap how artificial intelligence will help you and your recruitment teams before we dig into some uses.

-- It will help to improve the quality of hire through job matching, standardized process, regular analysis of recruitment data, and incremental process improvements.
+- It helps improve hiring quality through job matching, standardized processes, regular analysis of recruitment data, and incremental process improvements.

-- It will reduce cost-per-hire by eliminating inefficient sourcing and processes.
+- It reduces cost-per-hire by eliminating inefficient sourcing and processes.

-Of course, whether or not your company reaps these benefits of AI recruiting will depend on how you use it, and which artificial intelligence tools you leverage to augment your work.
+Of course, whether or not your company reaps these benefits of AI recruiting will depend on how you use it, and which artificial intelligence tools can help augment your work.

 The challenges of AI in recruiting

 Based on the benefits, it appears that AI creates sunshine and rainbows!
-Sadly, there are some challenges that come along with AI in recruiting, such as:
+However, some challenges come along with AI in recruiting, such as:

 - For AI to work effectively in recruiting, you need a lot of data to function.
 Moreover, HR professionals should delve further into the reasons behind the data to correctly understand and interpret results.

 5 ways to use AI in recruitment

-Artificial intelligence works best when it’s applied to repetitive jobs and processes, and when processing and analytics abilities are deployed to encourage continuous improvement.
-Improving processes, automating jobs, and leveraging data for continuous growth are all core themes you should be thinking about when adopting AI recruiting tools at your company.
+Expediting processes, automating jobs, and leveraging data for continuous growth are all important concerns you should consider when adopting AI recruiting tools at your company.

 1. Establishing a fair recruitment process

-Creating a recruitment process that’s fair and emphasizes diversity should be a priority for every recruitment team.
-Not only does a transparent and fair hiring process lead to a great candidate experience, but it generally leads to a better hire in the end.
-That’s because being fair often means being objective, and looking at candidates based on their likelihood to succeed rather than hiring based on any potential bias.
+Creating a fair recruitment process that emphasizes diversity should be a priority for every HR team.
+Not only does a transparent and fair hiring process lead to a great candidate experience.
+It also leads to a better quality of hire because candidates are selected based on their likelihood of success in the position.

-AI recruitment is particularly well suited to encouraging fair recruitment because it leverages objective data to make decisions.
-Recruitment platforms equipped with artificial intelligence are able to collect and analyze thousands of data points from every candidate who applies for a position, and use historical evidence to make a decision on who to shortlist.
+AI- enabled recruitment platforms can collect and analyze thousands of data points from every candidate who applies for a position and use historical evidence to make a decision on who to shortlist.
 For example, Recruitee can help you evaluate candidates in a structured and fair process by helping HR use knockout questions or quick assessments.